Dian Fossey: Personal life and views

 Fossey attended Darwin College at Cambridge.

 During her African safari, Fossey met Alexie Forrester, the brother of a Rhodesian she had been dating in Louisville; Fossey and Forrester later became engaged.
 In her later years, Fossey became involved with National Geographic photographer Bob Campbell after a year of working together at Karisoke, with Campbell promising to leave his wife.
-Eventually the pair grew apart through her dedication to the gorillas and Karisoke, along with his need to work further afield and on his marriage.
+Eventually, the pair grew apart through her dedication to the gorillas and Karisoke, along with his need to work further afield and on his marriage.

 In 1970, studying for her Ph.D. at Darwin College, Cambridge, she discovered she was pregnant and had an abortion, later commenting that "you can't be a cover girl for National Geographic magazine and be pregnant."
-She graduated with a Doctor of Philosophy in Zoology in 1976.
 Fossey had other relationships throughout the years and always had a love for children.

+Fossey completed her doctoral thesis and passed her oral examination at Cambridge in May 1976.
+"Although she had never earned a master's degree," biographer Farley Mowat wrote, "and even her B.A. in occupational therapy had no bearing on zoology, her study of the mountain gorillas of the Virungas contained such an enormous amount of new information on so many varied aspects of their lives that the examiners were pleased to confirm her doctorate.
+At long last she was Dr. Fossey."

 Since Fossey would rescue any abused or abandoned animal she saw in Africa or near Karisoke, she acquired a menagerie in the camp, including a monkey, Kima, who lived in her cabin, and a dog, Cindy.

 Fossey held Christmas parties every year for her researchers, staffers, and their families, and she developed a friendship with Jane Goodall.